 It will look like soil and smell sweet and earthy.

-The pile will shrink by 30-50 percent in volume.
+The volume of the pile will shrink by 30-50 percent.

-Original materials are unrecognizable, except some persistent woody pieces.
+The original materials will be unrecognizable, except some woody pieces.

 We recommend “aging” your compost by letting it sit for six months before using.